Share

 The statements themselves mostly refer to the "The Reach", "The Lost Children" or "Those of the Far Beyond" (or a derivative thereof).
 So far, no indication of a location or method of travel has emerged from the Children (although many quotations with substantially more information have been fraudulently attributed to them).
 It is not known whether, if the "Reach" actually exists, or ever existed, it would contain: actual specimens and/or refugees (presumably travelling in stasis); an extensive collection of genomes ready for cloning at the destination; or would simply consist of some sort of primitive engenerator technology.

-Starlark 2
+The Starlark

 The Starlark in Deep Space.
 Most of the ships launched in the period immediately after the Great Expulsion were assisted in some way by the goddess GAIA; the numerous class of ships including the Starlark and the Skylark of Valeron were also considered to be GAIA arks by many observers, although the truth is more complex.

-It is believed that any far reaching colonisation mission launched by GAIA would most likely have taken place during the period surrounding the Technocalypse and the subsequent Great Expulsion from Earth, during the brief window when She was the only known S2 entity (certainly in the vicinity of Solsys).
+It is believed that any far-reaching colonisation mission launched by GAIA would most likely have taken place during the period surrounding the Technocalypse and the subsequent Great Expulsion from Earth, during the brief window when She was the only known S2 entity (certainly in the vicinity of Solsys).
 As part of the Great Expulsion, quite possibly using this chaotic event as a cover, it is postulated that GAIA launched a number of missions meant to journey far beyond the currently known destinations of the arkships of the Expulsion.

 The choice of propulsion methods available to GAIA at this point in history would be quite limited, especially when trying to create an ultra-long range and ultra-long term project, and many skeptical historians have pointed out that this casts some doubt on the myths.
 The arkships that GAIA was known to have built and launched mostly used early antimatter-catalyzed fusion drives, and should these have been used for the "Reach of GAIA" it would put a velocity limit on any craft of around .2c, meaning that only around 1,600 light years could have been traversed since launch.
 It has been suggested by some proponents that this may put any ships on the outer edges of the Inner Sphere and into regions where population density starts to reduce, possibly allowing a small colony ship to still be undiscovered in transit.
 The possibility of GAIA developing some sort of conversion propulsion during the Great Expulsion period can't be discounted, although none of the arkships known so far have used this technology.